2022 Warwick Professor Black Pitch Black

 chevron-down

-The Warwick Professor Black Pitch Black from the South African top winery Warwick is also called the South African Bordeaux because this wine is made in the style of a classic Bordeaux inspired by the wines that came from Simonsberg in the middle of the last century.
-It is a Bordeaux blend, but then blended with cinsault, as was the norm in Stellenbosch more than 50 years ago.
-All grape varieties except cinsault are destemmed and fermented on the skins for 2-3 weeks before being pressed and matured in French barriques for a period of 18 months.
-The cinsault is fermented with whole bunches in stainless steel.
-The blending and a light filtration take place just before bottling.
+The Warwick Professor Black Pitch Black from the South African top winery Warwick is also known as the South African Bordeaux because this wine is made in the style of a classic Bordeaux, inspired by the wines from Simonsberg in the mid-20th century.
+It is a Bordeaux blend, but blended with Cinsault, as was the norm in Stellenbosch over 50 years ago.
+All grape varieties except Cinsault are destemmed and fermented on the skins for 2-3 weeks before being pressed and aged in French barriques for 18 months.
+The Cinsault is fermented whole-bunch in stainless steel.
+Blending and light filtration take place just before bottling.

-In the glass the wine is purple in colour with dark berries, wild strawberries, violets and herbs filling the glass.
-The taste is rich and structured with fine tannins and a clear and penetrating freshness thanks to cinsault.
-The finish is long and intense with flavours of blackberries and violets.
-Delicious with grilled lamb rack.
+In the glass, the wine is purple in color, with aromas of dark berries, wild strawberries, violets, and herbs filling the nose.
+The palate is rich and structured with fine tannins and a bright, penetrating freshness thanks to the Cinsault.
+The finish is long and intense with flavors of blackcurrant and violets.
+Delicious with grilled rack of lamb.
 Also delicious with a tournedos with pepper sauce.

-Close to Stellenbosch, on the way to Paarl lies Warwick Estate.
-This wine estate has a long history that dates back to the year 1791.
-In the period between 1791 and 1920 it had a different name and was called "Good Succes".
-This name was changed to Warwick by the then owner Alexander Gordon after the Warwickshire regiment in which he served.
-In 1964 Stan and Norma Ratcliffe bought the estate and started planting Cabernet Sauvignon.
-At that time they sold the grapes and did not use them for their own production, despite Norma's desire to do so.
-She studied winemaking and a wine cellar was built.
-The first Vintage of Warwick was 1984.
-For several years now Stan and Norma's son Mike has been at the helm of the company.
-He is assisted by winemaker Louis Nel.
+Near Stellenbosch, on the road to Paarl, lies Warwick Estate.
+This winery has a long history, dating back to 1791.
+Between 1791 and 1920, it was renamed "Good Success."
+This name was changed to Warwick by then-owner Alexander Gordon, after the Warwickshire regiment in which he served.
+In 1964, Stan and Norma Ratcliffe purchased the estate and began planting Cabernet Sauvignon.
+At that time, they sold the grapes and did not use them for their own production, despite Norma's desire.
+She studied winemaking, and a cellar was built.
+Warwick's first vintage was 1984.
+For several years now, Stan and Norma's son, Mike, has been at the helm of the company, assisted by winemaker Louis Nel.

-Warwick wines are certified organic, meaning no artificial fertilizers, chemical pesticides or herbicides are used.
-At Warwick, they go a step further and use the sun and moon to determine harvesting and pruning activities.
+Warwick's wines are certified organic, meaning no artificial fertilizers, chemical pesticides, or herbicides are used.
+Warwick goes even further, using the phases of the sun and moon to determine harvesting and pruning times.

-FACT: The wine is in our conditioned Wine Warehouse and if you come to pick up the wine you will often also receive a nice discount.
-You will see your discount immediately when you choose 'Pick up' on the checkout page.
-We are located in Dordrecht with plenty of parking.
+FACT: The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll often receive a nice discount.
+You'll see your discount immediately when you select "Pickup" at checkout.
+We're located in Dordrecht with ample parking.
 Click here for our address.

 Specifications